sartaj/inject.js/README.md

 ![leanjs!](./about/lean.png)

-Simple and small library client-side browser library to lazy load and import Web Components.
+A micro-library (2kb) to lazy load and import Web Components.

 ## Features
 * Synchronous module injection